hhuang91/KaggleChallenge/readme.md

 This is likely due to a combination of **complex image features,** **relatively limited data**, **simple training label**.
 This caused network to **memorize the label** associated with each image instead of extracting generalizable features.

-### Solution: Customized Multi-Resolution Network with Dropout in-between Convolutional Layers
+### Solution: Custom Multi-Resolution Network with Dropout in-between Convolutional Layers

 This is based on an architeture I previously used that worked well in registration problem.
 It has a multi-level, encoder-decoder design with inter-level communication.
 One big advantage here is that this network is configurable to have dropout layers in encoder, decoder, and bottleneck.